jjvanzon/Circular-Language-Spec/spec/inheritance/inheritance-main-concepts.md

 ![](images/1.%20Inheritance%20Main%20Concepts.014.png)

-At first the derived system would just contain all objects from the base system:
+At first the derived system might just contain all objects from the base system:

 ![](images/1.%20Inheritance%20Main%20Concepts.015.png)